 How to Make Changes to Your FEMA Application

-It’s not uncommon for people to start worrying about their FEMA application once they find out about how serious disaster fraud is.
+It’s not uncommon for people to start worrying about their FEMA application once they discover how serious disaster fraud is.
 After all, you don’t want to face fines and prison time, especially if you never meant to defraud FEMA after going through a disaster.

-If you’re unsure of whether or not you included the correct information, you might be wondering – can I edit my FEMA application?
+If you’re unsure whether you included the correct information, you might wonder, can I edit my FEMA application?

 The answer is yes.

-The FEMA website tries to make it clear on how to make changes to your FEMA application, which you should do if you’re worried you were mistaken or not clear enough when you filled it out.
+The FEMA website tries to clarify how to make changes to your FEMA application, which you should do if you’re worried you were mistaken or not clear enough when you filled it out.
 The website also tells you how to cancel your FEMA application if you no longer need assistance.
-Just call the FEMA helpline at 800-621-3362 to cancel or edit your application, and then contact Houston criminal defense attorney Seth Kretzer if you have any concerns about FEMA fraud accusations.
+Call the FEMA helpline at 1-800-621-3362 to cancel or edit your application, and contact Houston criminal defense attorney Seth Kretzer if you have any concerns about FEMA fraud accusations.

-If you’ve been accused of submitting one or more fraudulent FEMA claims, you could be facing a felony and time in prison if you’re convicted of this crime.
+If you’ve been accused of submitting one or more false FEMA claims, you could face a felony and time in prison if you’re convicted of this crime.
 You need legal representation from a lawyer who has experience defending Texas residents during FEMA fraud investigations.

-If you’re ready to talk about your case, contact The Law Offices of Seth Kretzer today to schedule a free consultation.
+If you’re ready to discuss your case, contact The Law Offices of Seth Kretzer today to schedule a free consultation.